eclipse-archived/ceylon-lang.org/blog/2012-10-25-ceylon-m4-analytical-engine.md

 ### Ceylon IDE

-[Ceylon IDE][] is a complete development environment for Ceylon based on the Eclipse platform.
+[Ceylon IDE][] is a complete development environment for Ceylon, based on the Eclipse platform.
 This release of Ceylon IDE introduces:

 * support for JavaScript compilation and execution,